THUDM/GLM-4/basic_demo/README_en.md

 python cli_batch_request_demo.py
 ```

-### Use VLLM backend code
+### Use vLLM backend code

-+ Use the command line to communicate with the glm-4-9b model.
++ Use the command line to communicate with the GLM-4-9B-Chat model.

 ```shell
 python vllm_cli_demo.py